shanecharles/ZonkKata-FSharp/README.md

 The object is to calculate the maximum score for a roll.
 A die can only be used for one score.

+## Build

+Currently the tests don't run on Windows.

+$ ./build.sh   // on unix